discretize/discretize-guides/builds/necromancer/condition-scourge/index.md

 Swap Weapons
 </CardHeader>
 <CardContent>
 You can also run <Item id="44944"/> instead of <Item id="24605"/> if you are heavily using <Skill id="10606"/> for an encounter.
 You also don't need to weapon swap if you run <Item id="44944"/>.
-Can run a Dagger for more condi cleanse, or a Warhorn for more CC (for the former geomancy is fine but for Warhorn you would just run bursting)
+Can run a Dagger for more condi cleanse, or a Warhorn for more CC (for the former geomancy is fine but for Warhorn you would just run bursting).

+(Placing your Scepter and Torch in your weapon slots as shown above will allow you to weaponswap despite only having one torch).
 </CardContent>
 </Card>
 </Grid>